WaveBeans/wavebeans/docs/dev/doing-release.md

                     ```bash
                     gpg --list-keys
                     ```
-    3. Upload new version of the tool:
-        * build locally via `./gradlew :distr:distTar :distr:distZip`
-        * on Bintray, select version, then `Actions > Upload Files`.
-Upload `distr/build/distributions/*.*`

 3. GitHub:
     * Create the release with changes from changelog based on the pushed tag.
+    * Upload new version of the tool:
+        * build locally via `./gradlew :distr:distTar :distr:distZip`
-    * Add the link to the version on BinTray.
+        * In release of the current version upload `distr/build/distributions/*.*`

 4. Merge tag to master.